ccgilroy/ma-thesis/doc/asa_draft/01_intro.md

 We, queer academics, have stories we tell ourselves.
 What's the story?
 How justified is it?

 Is it really about gay neighborhoods at all?
 Or are these places getting swept up in broader contextual trends?

+PUT MY RESEARCH QUESTION SOMEWHERE as clearly as I can state it.